jumxglhf/GRAPE/README.md

 ![grape](grape.png)

-Hi all, this is the official repository for EMNLP'22 paper: **GRAPE:grapes: : Knowledge Graph Enhanced Passage Reader for Open-domain Question Answering**.
+Hi all, this is the official repository for EMNLP 2022 paper: **GRAPE:grapes: : Knowledge Graph Enhanced Passage Reader for Open-domain Question Answering**.
 We sincerely apprecaite your interests in our projects!

 ## Instruction